ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 There was just no way the winner of the 6th osu!taiko Japanese Beatmap Contest wouldn't appear in this season Spotlights, and we congratulate [namaniku](https://osu.ppy.sh/users/2680544) and all the guest mappers of this mapset!

 "Nobodyknows Eden" is such a great art piece when it comes to music and a very solid, fun map when it comes to its design choices, which features syncopated rhythms with odd-numbered patterns that make it feel special.
-Its tricky approach to the flow between patterns, together with carefully placed 1/6 patterns resulting in a clear winner for both its original competition and this search for the best maps of the season!.
+Its tricky approach to the flow between patterns, together with carefully placed 1/6 patterns results in a clear winner for both its original competition and this search for the best maps of the season!

 _written by [Kazu](https://osu.ppy.sh/users/920861)